South Shore Hospital steps up security after former employee sends troubling email

-WEYMOUTH, Mass.
-(WHDH) – Hospital staff in Weymouth were on alert Sunday after officials said a former employee sent an alarming email and then showed up at the emergency room.
+WEYMOUTH, MA (WHDH) - South Shore Hospital stepped up security after officials said a former employee sent an alarming email and then showed up to the hospital.

-South Shore Hospital added security after the incident involving the former employee.

 The hospital told 7News that a former employee sent a troubling email to staff at the hospital last week.
 They said the former employee also made an unauthorized entry into the hospital’s emergency department Thursday night.

-The hospital told 7News that they added additional public safety personal to all shifts, which will remain in place around the clock until further notice.
+The hospital also said that they added additional public safety personal to all shifts, which will remain in place around the clock until further notice.
 The Weymouth Police Department will also patrol the area around the hospital.

 In an email sent to staff and obtained by 7News from an employee, South Shore Hospital writes: